Vikash-8090-Yadav/Future.WebNet/Frontend-Projects/Math for Kids/README.md

 # Maths for kids

 Maths for kids is an online App where kids can do operations like Addition, Subtraction, Multiplication and Division very easily and in a fun way that they like the most.
 You just have to click which operation you want to do like Addition or Subtraction that's it.
 Then you'll see 2 numbers where you have to do that operation.
+If someone marks a wrong answer, then a beep sound will sound to indicate that the answer is wrong.

 # Features: